gohugoio/hugoDocs/content/en/contribute/documentation/index.md

 ### Function and method descriptions

-Start descriptions in the functions and methods sections with "Returns", or for boolean values, "Reports whether".
+Start descriptions in the functions and methods sections with "Returns", or for booelan values, "Reports whether".

 ### File paths and names

 Enclose directory names, file names, and file paths in backticks, except when used in:

 - Page titles
-- Section headings (h1-h6)
+- Section headings (`h1`-`h6`)
-- Definition list terms
 - The `description` field in front matter

 ### Miscellaneous